Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 - Nebraska has played five games, with three wins against the spread.

-- The Cornhuskers have been favored by 10 points or more once this season and covered the spread.
+- The Cornhuskers covered the spread in their only game when favored by 10.5 points or more.

-- Nebraska's games this year have yet to go over the total in four opportunities.
+- Nebraska's games this year have not hit the over on any of four set point totals.

-- Nebraska is 1-1 against the spread and 2-1 overall in games when it puts up more than 20.0 points.
+- Nebraska is 1-1 against the spread and 2-1 overall this season when the team puts up more than 20.0 points.

-- Nebraska is 2-0 against the spread and 2-1 overall when the team amasses more than 396.5 yards.
+- When Nebraska churns out more than 396.5 yards, the team is 2-0 against the spread and 2-1 overall.

-- The Cornhuskers have turned the ball over seven times this season, one fewer than the Wildcats have forced (8).
+- The Cornhuskers have seven giveaways this season, while the Wildcats have eight takeaways .

 - Find the latest spread and moneyline odds for Nebraska at SISportsbook.